smastrom/vue-collapsed/README.md

 <style>
 .collapse {
-  transition: height var(--vc-auto-duration) cubic-bezier(0.3, 0, 0.6, 1);
+  transition: height var(--vc-auto-duration) cubic-bezier(0.33, 1, 0.68, 1);
 }
 </style>
 ```

 ## Credits

-[@roginfarrer](https://github.com/roginfarrer) — For the sweetest implementation of a 0 to auto height transition using _requestAnimationFrame_ I've ever seen and on which this package has been based.
+[@roginfarrer](https://github.com/roginfarrer) — For the sweetest implementation of a 0 to auto height transition using _requestAnimationFrame_ I've ever seen.

 ## License